pcanelas/pcanelas.github.io/_news/2022-paper-ros-experience.md

 ---
 title: >-
-    Paper on the challenges in learning ROS accepted at the International Workshop on Robotics Software Engineering (RoSE).
+    Paper on the Challenges in Learning ROS accepted at the International Workshop on Robotics Software Engineering (RoSE).
 date: 2022-02-25 10:00:00 -0800
 ---